The Best Ways To Ripen Peppers Off The Vine

 The main principle that you should keep in mind is this: When a pepper has started to ripen, it will usually continue to ripen.

-Look for peppers that already have a little color.
-On peppers that will be red when fully ripe, this can show up as purplish or brownish areas early in the ripening process.
+Look for peppers that already have a little ripening color.
+On most peppers, they turn red when fully ripe.
+But this can show up as purplish or brownish areas early in the ripening process.
 Remember that to ensure that your pepper will change its color completely, you must keep it warm.
-Storing it in the refrigerator will halt its ripening.

 The debunked (for peppers) “tomato in the paper bag” method

-One of the most popular methods to ripen peppers off the vine is the paper bag method.
+One of the most popular methods to ripen peppers off the vine is the “tomato in a paper bag” method.
 You place the green peppers in a paper bag with a ripe tomato and close the bag.
 Supposedly, the presence of the tomato will cause the pepper to ripen more quickly.

 There is a scientific principle behind this method, which is that the ripening tomato will release a phytohormone called ethylene.
 Ethylene is important to the ripening of many fruits, so exposing the fruit to it (or withholding it) can speed up (or slow down) ripening times.
 However, it doesn’t work for peppers.
 Scientists have found that ethylene exposure has no impact on the ripening of chili peppers.
 They studied habaneros specifically, but it holds true for other chilies as well.